Why working in aged care is a solid career choice

 According to data from SEEK, by 2056 it's estimated that one in four Australians will be aged over 65 with almost two million older than 85.
 As our population ages, people become more susceptible to age-related ailments.
 As such, they require more assistance with personal care and everyday activities, placing further strain on our health care services.

 The aged care sector is growing in line with Australia's ageing population.
-According to the Australian Government's Job Outlook service, there's expected to be around 179,000 job openings for aged and disabled careers over the next five years.
+According to the Australian Government's Labour Market Insights, the number of aged and disabled care workers is expected grow very strongly to reach over 341,800 by 2026.
 The long-term outlook for job prospects in aged care is also positive.
 Experts predict the industry will need to triple its workforce to more than a million people by 2050.

 National Disability Insurance Scheme (NDIS)

-The nation-wide rollout of the National Disability Insurance Scheme (NDIS) is the largest welfare change in Australia since the introduction of Medicare in 1984.
-It provides essential support and services to people with disabilities, their families and their carers.
-The introduction of the NDIS is having a positive impact on the number of jobs being advertised across the aged and disability care sector.
+The nation-wide rollout of the National Disability Insurance Scheme (NDIS) was the largest welfare change in Australia since the introduction of Medicare in 1984.
+It was introduced to provide essential support and services to people with disabilities, their families and their carers.
+The introduction of the NDIS has had a positive impact on the number of jobs being advertised across the aged and disability care sector.
+In fact, according to Jobs Queensland, NDIS-related occupations are projected to be some of the fast growing occupations in Queensland in the coming years.

-According to the Australian Government, by 2020 the NDIS workforce will have more than doubled to over 160,000.
-With some aged care workers moving into disability care roles funded by the NDIS, this is putting further pressure on the aged care industry to fill vacancies.
+With some aged care workers having moved into disability care roles funded by the NDIS, this is putting further pressure on the aged care industry to fill vacancies.
 Employers are looking for qualified candidates who are caring, compassionate, empathetic, and reliable.

 Royal Commission into Aged Care Quality and Safety